manosbatsis/manosbatsis.github.io/docs/corda-wishlist.md

 Provide a cordapp API for managing roles within and beyond the scope of a single contract (see State-less RBAC above).

-#### Contract Utils
+#### Contract/Responder Utils

-Provide utils for contracts to verify stateless or cordapp-based RBAC constraints, both type and field level
+Provide utils for contracts and responder flows to verify "state-less" or cordapp-based RBAC constraints, both type and field level

 ### CDL DSL